 Skipping Part D coverage can be an expensive decision, depending on your situation.
 You may find yourself without insurance to cover medications if you suddenly become ill.
-And when you finally do enroll, you may pay a Medicare Part D penalty in the form of a higher premium for the rest of your life.

 What is the Medicare Part D Late Enrollment Penalty?

-When you first become eligible for Medicare, you have an initial seven-month enrollment period to sign up for coverage, including Part D. If you are eligible because you are turning 65, your Initial Enrollment Period begins three months before your 65th birthday month and ends three months after your birthday month.
+When you first become eligible for Medicare, you have an initial seven-month enrollment period to sign up for coverage, including Part D. If you’re eligible because you are turning 65, your Initial Enrollment Period begins three months before your 65th birthday month and ends three months after your birthday month.